Laura Karpman

-Laura Anne Karpman (born March 1, 1959) is an American composer, whose work has included music for film, television, video games, theater, and the concert hall.
-She has won five Emmy Awards for her work.
-Karpman was trained at The Juilliard School, where she played jazz, and honed her skills scatting in bars.
+Laura Anne Karpman is an American composer whose work has included music for film, television, video games, theater, and the concert hall.
+She has won five Emmy Awards for her work, as well as an Academy Award nomination for Best Original Score.
+Karpman was trained at the Juilliard School, where she played jazz by day and honed her skills scatting in bars at night.

-Education
+Early life and education

+Karpman was born in Los Angeles and grew up singing opera and jazz.
+Her mother, a painter and sculptor, wanted her to grow up to be a composer and surrounded Karpman with music even before she was born.
+Karpman began her first compositions at the age of 7.

-Born in Los Angeles, Karpman worked with John Harbison at the Tanglewood Music Center, and attended Aspen Music School and the Ecole des Arts Americaines, where she worked with Nadia Boulanger.
-She received her Bachelor of Music degree from the University of Michigan, where she graduated magna cum laude, studying with William Bolcom and Leslie Bassett.
-She received both her Doctorate and master's degree in Music Composition at The Juilliard School, where her principal teacher was Milton Babbitt.
+She worked with John Harbison at the Tanglewood Music Center, and attended Aspen Music School and the Ecole des Arts Americaines.
+At the University of Michigan, she graduated magna cum laude with a Bachelor of Music degree studying with William Bolcom and Leslie Bassett.
+She received both her Doctorate and Master's Degree in Music Composition at the Juilliard School, where her principal teacher was Milton Babbitt.
+At Juilliard, Karpman also received mentorship from Nadia Boulanger.